 The operational backbone for mid-market and enterprise.

-Financials, procurement, manufacturing, sales, inventory and reporting — on one runtime, with one dictionary, sharing one security perimeter.
+Financials, procurement, manufacturing, sales, inventory and reporting — on one runtime, with one metadata repository, sharing one security perimeter.
 Real-time across modules; no integration tax, no reconciliation cycle, no spreadsheet bridges.
 Every line of the system owned by the customer.

 One data model